-NHS staff
+- NHS staff

+- Agenda for Change pay increases for 2023/24 were fully funded and the base budget increased accordingly.

+- o For 2024/25 we are accounting for a 0%.

+Aberdeen City Health & Social Care Partnership

+A caring partnership

-- Agenda for Change pay increases for 2022/23 were fully funded and the 2023/24 base budget increased accordingly. - For 2023/24 we are accounting for a 2% increase to align with the level of funding uplift included in the MTFF. - The assumption is that any increase to the final pay settlement for 2023/24 over the 2%, will again be funded separately by the Scottish Government
+The assumption is that any increase to the final pay settlement for 2024/25 onwards, will again be funded separately by the Scottish Government